krivard/codalab-worksheets-wiki/Creating-Docker-Images.md

     RUN apt-get -y install python2.7
     ```

 6. (Optional) You can set up environment variables and so on with a `.bashrc` file.
-This file should go into a working directory and will be sourced when your container starts executing on CodaLab (more below).
+This file should go into a working directory and will be sourced when your container starts executing on CodaLab.
 Note that your base image may already have a working directory and `.bashrc` file that you should keep and add to.
 See what is inside your base image by running it: `docker run -it --rm codalab/ubuntu:1.9 /bin/bash`

     ```
     RUN mkdir -m 777 /user